 A light-filled hideaway in a quiet corner of the city centre, open for exhibitions and events.

 Sheffield's first community-owned pub, and one of its few riverside drinking holes.
-The Gardeners has it all: excellent local beer, bar billiards, Tunnock's teacakes, and one of the best beer gardens in the city.
+The Gardeners has it all: excellent local beer, bar billiards, Tunnock's teacakes, and an incredible beer garden complete with fireplaces for when it gets chilly.

 The hardware shop of the future, with shelves are fit to burst with all the tools for domestic whimsies and emergencies, as well as eco paints and products.
 All watched over by head of security George the cat.